By: Katie Pusz, Copywriter, ImageSoft

 When an officer has received evidence relating to a case, he or she is able to electronically upload it to a digital discovery portal where it is automatically shared with the prosecutor’s office.
 Police reports, lab results, photos and more are then included in an exhibit list and electronically sent over to the appropriate defense attorney.

-If the clerk isn’t sure of the defense attorney on file, they can quickly key a search to find the P number on the case.
+If the clerks aren’t sure of the defense attorney on file, they can quickly key a search to find the P number on the case.

 A Content Writer Walks Out of a Prosecutor’s Office…